Relations with partners across the globe

 The support provided by global partners and other countries to NATO-led operations has made a significant contribution to international peace and security.

 In Afghanistan, a number of global partners such as Australia, the Republic of Korea and New Zealand, made important contributions to the NATO-led International Security Assistance Force (ISAF) from 2003 to 2014.
-Many continue to work alongside Allies in the follow-on mission to train, advise and assist the Afghan security forces (Resolute Support).
+Many continued to work alongside Allies in the follow-on Resolute Support Mission to train, advise and assist the Afghan security forces and institutions.
 Other countries, such as Japan, have supported stabilisation efforts in Afghanistan without being involved in combat, by funding a large number of development projects and dispatching liaison officers.
 In 2020, the Republic of Korea served as the co-chair of the Afghan National Army Trust Fund Board.

 Pakistan’s support for the efforts of NATO and the international community in Afghanistan remains crucial to the success of the Alliance’s mission.
 NATO remains committed to engaging with Pakistan in an effort to enlist support to stabilise Afghanistan.